Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

 service = QueueServiceClient.from_connection_string(conn_str="my_connection_string")
 ```

+## Key concepts
+The following components make up the Azure Queue Service:
+* The storage account itself
+* A queue within the storage account, which contains a set of messages
+* A message within a queue, in any format, of up to 64 KB

+The Azure Storage Queues client library for Python allows you to interact with each of these components through the
+use of a dedicated client object.

-## Clients
+### Clients
-The Storage Queues SDK provides two different clients to interact with the Queue Service:
+Two different clients are provided to to interact with the various components of the Queue Service:
 1. **[QueueServiceClient](https://azure.github.io/azure-sdk-for-python/ref/azure.storage.queue.html#azure.storage.queue.QueueServiceClient)** -
     this client represents interaction with the Azure storage account itself, and allows you to acquire preconfigured
     client instances to access the queues within.
 It provides operations to retrieve and configure the account